Embedding containerized applications in the QM partition

 The AutoSD architecture isolates non-critical (QM) applications from critical applications.
 This isolation mechanism is the QM software partition.
 In this architecture, the QM partition is an imageless container that uses a subsection of the host filesystem as its root filesystem.
 This means that you must place your applications in one of two locations:

-- Configure OSBuild to copy critical applications to
+- Copy critical applications to

-/etc/containers/systemd - Configure OSBuild to copy non-critical applications to
+/etc/containers/systemd - Copy non-critical applications to

 To configure the placement of applications in the QM partition, create a new qm stage in your manifest file, and configure